Uatilla/42Porto_MiniRT/README.md

 # Tuples

 - A tuple is just an ordered list of things, like numbers.
-- For this project we used two types of tuples:
+- For this project, we used two types of tuples:
 	- points and vector

 - the way we can tell if a tuple (x, y, z) is a point or a vector, we introduce a new component w;